If4x/ShopCalc/README.md

 # ShopCalc
 This is a simple web-based shop calculator running on ESP32.
 It's intended to serve as a basic calculator for school events to optimize the process of selling products timewise but also to minimize calculation errors occurring quite frequently when performed by head by younger students.
+It's designed in a way that just takes a stock ESP32-Dev and that's it.
+No need for soldering, additional components and so on!

 It is up to you to use this system as is or to adapt it to yout needs.
 Please respect the license though!